POSTGRADUATE PRIZE

 2026 POSTGRADUATE PRIZE

-The Society of Dix-Neuviémistes (SDN) Postgraduate Prize is awarded for the best postgraduate conference paper submitted for the Society’s Annual Conference.
-Postgraduates whose papers are accepted for the conference are strongly encouraged to submit their paper for consideration for the Prize.
+The Society of Dix-Neuviémistes (SDN) is pleased to announce the winner of this year’s Postgraduate Prize, which is awarded for the best postgraduate conference paper submitted for the Society’s Annual Conference.

 CURRENT PRIZE-HOLDER